rems-project/archsem/README.md

 ### Partiality handling

-In order to allow partial models and execution traces that contain partially executed instruction, we need more support from the Interface to bound what a partially executed instruction can do next.
+In order to allow partial models and execution traces that contain partially executed instructions, we need more support from the interface to bound what a partially executed instruction can do next.
 Concurrency models must therefore correctly understand this information to handle undefined behaviour properly.